 In 1984 he won acclaim for his portrayal of the lead role in a Gaborone production of Cry the Beloved Country.
 He also took part in several South African films.

 Each presidency has its unique challenges.
 Soon after his election in 2019, President Masisi was faced with the difficult task of keeping the country safe through the global outbreak of the novel Coronavirus.
-Botswana has one of the world’s lowest death and cases confirmed of the virus.
+Botswana has one of the world’s lowest deaths from the virus.

 Masisi took the presidential office on 1 April 2018 and is the current president of Botswana.

-I hope you found this holiday tribute to our Presidents as intriguing as I did.
+I hope you found this Independence Holiday tribute to our Presidents as intriguing as I did.
 I am very grateful for the honourary leadership from our Presidents, which has marked Botswana as a nation worth celebrating.